Ovictorhugol/SkillTest/README.md

-# Getting Started with Create React App
+# Getting Started with React Application

 This project was made with [Vite](https://vitejs.dev/guide/).